 “Get out.
 No. You mean you would actually go up to a boy and talk to him.”
 Carly said.
 “I mean, maybe.
 It would be cool.”

-“Come on, Carly,” Annette Patrelle said.
+“Come on, Carly,” Layla Patrelle said.
 “Let’s go.
 These guys are losers.”

 Carly did move on with her girlfriends, but as she walked away she could be heard to say “I don’t think they are losers.
 They are kinda nice.”